 - Standardised questions asked through the eConsult have replaced inconsistent questions over the telephone – improving the history information available to GPs, allowing some patients to go straight to a physical examination

 - Both patients and doctors feel their experience of Sidcup Medical Centre has improved

-Biggest single benefit of using eConsult: Patients can access advice from regular GP 24/7, including on the day and urgent appointments
+Biggest single benefit of using eConsult: Patients at Sidcup Medical Centre can now access advice from regular GP 24/7, including on the day and urgent appointments

 Around a third of patients at Sidcup Medical Centre have been converted to eConsult, and we estimate we’ve saved around £40,000 in a year through better patient triaging, remote closure, and by having a patient’s history upfront.
 We didn’t want to solely create a new route for patients – we wanted to take pressure off our GPs and create a consistent history so that we have the same and right information for patients who come in for emergency appointments.

 For the previous three years we’d been using a telephone triage model, but with increasing demand and the merger of two practices, our duty doctors were spending four hours a day taking patient histories.
 The level of detail in the history varied depending on the duty doctor who spoke to the patient, but eConsult means that now they’re consistent, and it’s done in the patient’s time.
 Our staff are now so good at reading eConsults that they can read them in about a minute and be prepared to ask the right questions when speaking to the patient.

 “It has completely revolutionised the way we work.
 You’re looking at two hours per day clinical time saved.
 It makes life easier and access easier for patients, and makes us able to manage our workload in a much better way.”GP